 In the UK, third party use of university real estate is in its early days.

-Local, national, and even international organisations, are frequently looking for high-quality facilities in easily accessible locations to host events, says Johnson.
+Local, national, and even international organizations are frequently looking for high-quality facilities in easily accessible locations to host events, says Johnson.

-The University of West England in Bristol, for example, regularly hosts events at its exhibition and conference centre for the UK’s Institute of Workplace and Facilities Management body.
+The University of West England in Bristol, for example, regularly hosts events at its exhibition and conference center for the UK’s Institute of Workplace and Facilities Management body.

 “A university with a top-class conference hall is hugely appealing to businesses or trade bodies looking for a venue,” says Johnson.

 “Universities are already set up to accommodate and cater for hundreds, or even thousands of short-term visitors, in a way that few hotels can match.”